 GDP Annual Growth Rate in Palestine averaged 2.95 percent from 2001 until 2020, reaching an all time high of 26.03 percent in the third quarter of 2003 and a record low of -21.59 percent in the fourth quarter of 2006.
 This page provides the latest reported value for - Palestine GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Palestine GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.

-GDP Annual Growth Rate in Palestine is expected to be 2.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Palestine to stand at 2.20 in 12 months time.
-In the long-term, the Palestine GDP Annual Growth Rate is projected to trend around 2.00 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Palestine is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Palestine to stand at 6.50 in 12 months time.
+In the long-term, the Palestine GDP Annual Growth Rate is projected to trend around 4.50 percent in 2022 and 2.00 percent in 2023, according to our econometric models.